Qengineering/YoloCam/README.md

 The best way to protect your SD card from wear and tear is to use the Raspberry Pi overlay feature.<br>
 With the overlay active, no writing to the SD takes place, only to RAM.<br>
 Another advantage of the overlay is the protection of the SD card against sudden power cuts.<br>
 If a power cut happens during a write cycle, it can corrupt the SD card.
-Worst case scenario, your Raspberry Pi stops functioning.<br>
+Worst case scenario, your Raspberry Pi stops functioning.<br><br>
 All the more reasons to install an overlay.
 Please follow the instructions on the Wiki page.<br>
 You might also read the Wiki page on recordings.<br>